 What is Procedural Leadership?

-Procedural leaders are those leaders that are very by-the-book.
-They want to do things the “right” way and they tend to follow the steps to a tee.
+Procedural leadership is leading strictly by-the-book.
+Leaders that practice this style of leadership want to do things the “right” way and they tend to follow the steps to a tee.
 While these leaders are great at making sure something gets done, they tend not to be great leaders for growing businesses because they are adverse to change in businesses.